Enrollment & Keeping Aid

 Withdrawal and the Return to Title IV (Federal) funds

-If you received more financial aid than you earned up to the point of withdrawal, some funds may need to be returned to the school.
-If this is the case, we will send you a letter to your permanent address (on file) to notify you and provide you more instructions.
-OSFA completes the Return to Title IV (federal) funds review process using the official date of withdrawal reported by the Office of the Registrar.
-The financial aid that is disbursed to you is considered in the calculation of your financial aid eligibility upon your withdrawal.
-If you did not earn any portion of their financial aid, the financial aid is returned to the federal government in the following order:
+The Office of Student Financial Aid (OSFA) disburses financial aid at the beginning of each term and you earn the funds as you complete the term.
+If you withdraw from the university and have received financial aid, OSFA completes the Return to Title IV (federal) funds review process to determine if any federal financial aid funds may need to be returned to its appropriate financial aid source.
+OSFA completes the Return to Title IV (federal) funds review using the official date of withdrawal reported by the Office of the Registrar.
+The financial aid disbursed to you is considered in calculating your financial aid eligibility upon your withdrawal.
+If you did not earn any portion of your financial aid, the financial aid is returned to the federal government in the following order:

-• Federal Direct Unsubsidized Direct Loans (other than PLUS loans)
+1. Federal Direct Unsubsidized Direct Loans

-• Federal Direct Subsidized Loans
+2. Federal Direct Subsidized Loans

-• Federal Direct PLUS loans
+3. Federal Direct PLUS loans

-• Federal Pell Grant
+4. Federal Pell Grant

-• Federal SEOG
+5. Federal SEOG

-• Federal Teach Grants
+6. Federal TEACH Grants

-• Federal Iraq and Afghanistan Service Grant
+7. Federal Iraq and Afghanistan Service Grant

 For additional information: